Updated on 09.25.20

 - As of June 10, restaurants and bars have no strict capacity limits, but social distancing and strong hygienic measures must be in place.
 Tables must be six feet apart and patrons should be properly distanced.

 - The governor emphasized that the state limit on social gatherings of more than 10 people remains in place.

-- As of June 8, the governor permitted restaurants to serve indoor and outdoor dining so long as patrons are properly distanced.
+- The governor permitted restaurants to serve indoor and outdoor dining so long as patrons are properly distanced.
 Bars, however, are still not open for business.